 Step 2: Decide whether to do it yourself or outsource

 I’ll let you in on a secret.
-One of the top earning Etsy sellers doesn’t even make all her own stuff.
+Top-earning Etsy sellers don’t necessarily have to make their own stuff.

 Take the case of Alicia Shaffer.
-You can read more about her story at Business Insider, but it boils down to this: She buys many products wholesale and has a team of workers add embellishments so the products meet Etsy’s definition of a handmade good.
-Using this system, she has been able to sell $80,000 to $90,000 worth of goods each month, far more than she could if she were working solo and creating everything from scratch.
+You can read more about her story in this 2015 article from Business Insider, but it boils down to this: She bought many products wholesale and had a team of workers add embellishments so the products met Etsy’s definition of a handmade good.
+Using this system, she was able to sell $80,000 to $90,000 worth of goods each month, far more than she could if she were working solo and creating everything from scratch.
 Since then, Shaffer has taken her business off Etsy but continues to sell her items on her website.

 While her system is not for everyone, don’t dismiss the possibility.
 There is only so much you can do by yourself.
 If you want to turn an online craft store into big business, consider whether you might want to use Alibaba or another wholesale source for items that you can build from.

 A word of advice though: Do a trial run to make sure there is a market for your product before investing a lot in wholesale goods.